eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/createDomainParticipant.rst

  * The :ref:`dds_layer_domainParticipantQos` describing the behavior of the DomainParticipant.
    If the provided value is :class:`TOPIC_QOS_DEFAULT`, the value of the DomainParticipantQos is used.

+Alternatively, instead of the two mandatory arguments above, you can use:

+ * The :ref:`dds_layer_domainParticipantExtendedQos` which encompasses both the |DomainId-api| and the :ref:`dds_layer_domainParticipantQos`.

 Optional arguments are:

  * A Listener derived from :ref:`dds_layer_domainParticipantListener`, implementing the callbacks